OllieJones/index-wp-users-for-speed/readme.txt

 = Credits =
 * "Crowd", a photo by James Cridland, in the banner and icon.
 [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)
 * Japreet Sethi for advice, and for testing on his large installation.
+* Stéphane Boisvert for testing on his large installations.
 * Rick James for everything.

 == Screenshots ==